 The Sail Away Party is one of the very first events on your Disney cruise.
 Just before the ship leaves the dock, Mickey and friends put on a welcome show.
-The sail away party gets everyone excited about the trip ahead!
+The sail away party is a fun start to your cruise and gets everyone excited about the trip ahead.

-Starting in the afternoon on Pirate Night the Bibbidi Bobbidi Boutique is transformed into the Pirates League.
-This allows your budding pirate to be transformed into a true scalawag.
+Starting in the afternoon of Pirate Night, Bibbidi Bobbidi Boutique is transformed into the Pirates League.
+This allows your budding pirate the chance to be transformed into a true scalawag.
 The Pirate League is for girls and boys ages 3 years and older with no upper age limit.

 The boys can choose from 3 different make up options with varying guy-liner and facial hair.
 Girls have one pirate princess option.